Jaskaranbir/Agar.io-Clone/README.md

 ## Development Environment

-Considering this as a college project, the aim was to make deployment easier (hence implementation of React framework without Node.js).
+Considering this as a college project, the aim was to make deployment easier (hence the implementation of React framework without Node.js).
 Further, being built using maven allows for easier dependency resolution.

 There are two methods to setup the environment for running this game.